lullaby6/burnless-enchantment-data-pack/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/lullaby6/burnless-enchantment-data-pack?logo=dropbox&color=red)](https://github.com/lullaby6/burnless-enchantment-data-pack)
 [![Stars](https://img.shields.io/github/stars/lullaby6/burnless-enchantment-data-pack?logo=github&color=yellow)](https://github.com/lullaby6/burnless-enchantment-data-pack/stargazers)

-`Burnless` is a new enchantment for armor that's reduces your burning time!
+`Burnless` is a new enchantment for armor that's reduces your burning time.
+Equip your entire armor set with Burnless, and any burning effect will vanish instantly!

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.